dianalomelin/data_science/project_pcabs.md

 The Fashion-MNIST is a dataset of Zalando's fashion articles images.
 Each example is a 28 x 28 grayscale image, associated with a label of 10 classes.
 Learn more about this dataset from Kaggle [here](https://www.kaggle.com/zalando-research/fashionmnist?select=fashion-mnist_train.csv).

 ### 1. Dimensionality Reduction and Regularization.
 When presented with a data set that has many dimensions it becomes difficult to process it.
 High-dimensional data usually has a low dimensional structure where the relevant information is contained in fewer dimensions that can be extracted to conduct further analysis, the rest are treated as non-informative and noise.
 One common approach to dimensionality reduction is Principal Component Analysis (PCA), which transforms the original data projecting it onto a set of orthogonal axes.
+We select the vectors that have the greatest explained variance and discard the rest.

 Another approach is to fit a polynomial regression using splines which are linear combinations of piecewise polynomial functions that allow for local fitting.
-Basis splines are computationally more efficient than splines and since any spline function can be expressed as a linear combination of B-splines, they are the preferred method.
+Basis splines are computationally more efficient than splines and since any spline function can be expressed as a linear combination of B-splines, they are a preferred method.

 Similarly, regularization can help adjust model complexity to avoid overfitting allowing to remove coefficients that have little information about the response variable.
 One such form of regularization, the LASSO (Least Absolute Shrinkage and Selection Operator) shrinks large coefficients and truncates small coefficients to zero.

 ### 2. Experiment
-I used the test data set of 10000 observations for this experiment, split 80/20 for training/testing.
+I used the test data set of 10000 observations for this experiment, split in 80/20% for training/testing.
 Combining dimensionality reduction and regularization methods, we deploy simpler models that achieve sparsity and shrinkage.
 For the first method, I used B-splines with 10 knots to reduce dimensionality and then applied LASSO regularization.
 Each observation is assigned one of the following labels:
 - 0 T-shirt/top
 - 1 Trouser
 - 2 Pullover